Henkel Logo

 Düsseldorf, Germany

-Henkel Corporation was founded in 1876 by a group of young people headed by Fritz Henkel and located in Germany, in Dusseldorf.
-It is engaged in a diversified production of cleaning, detergents, cosmetic, and personal care products.
+Henkel Corporation was founded in 1876 by a group of young individuals led by Fritz Henkel and is located in Düsseldorf, Germany.
+The company is involved in the multi-profile production of cleaning, washing, cosmetic products, and personal hygiene products.

 Meaning and History